Kathleen Sharp: Journalism

 Sharp worked for several years as a special correspondent for The Los Angeles Times, covering Central California.
 Later, she became the Hollywood correspondent for the Boston Globe.
 She has won several awards for her investigative reporting and feature writing, including six from the Society of Professional Journalists; a scholarship to study at the Graduate School of Business at the University of Washington; and a fellowship to attend the University of Southern California’s Annenberg School for Communication and Journalism.

 Film, television and radio

-Sharp has appeared in news segments about her work for TV5 World, viewed by more than 65 million Europeans; France 2, the largest French TV news network; and several U.S. television shows including ABC News.
+Sharp has appeared in news segments about her work for TV5 World; France 2, the largest French TV news network; and several U.S. television shows including ABC News.
 She's been interviewed for numerous film documentaries broadcast by Bravo, A&E and The Biography Channel.
 She was a consultant for Moguls and Movie Stars: A History of Hollywood, a seven-part series produced by Turner Classic Movies (TCM) and Bill Haber's Ostar Productions that debuted in 2011.

 From the American West, Sharp has contributed stories to National Public Radio’s All Things Considered and Morning Edition.
 She's been a guest on dozens of national and regional radio shows discussing health care reform and America’s medical problems.